 Staff should be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision.
 Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
 This advice includes the seven golden rules for sharing information and considerations with regard to the Data Protection Act 2018 and General Data Protection Regulation (GDPR).
-If in any doubt about sharing information, staff should speak to the designated safeguarding lead or a deputy.
-Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety of children.
+If in any doubt about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety of children.